 Free Legal Consultation

-Your Right to Benefits
+Your Right to Workers’ Compensation Benefits

-With a few exceptions, if you are employed in Rhode Island and suffer a work-related injury or an occupational illness, you have a right to workers’ compensation benefits under the Rhode Island system.
+With a few exceptions, if you are employed in Rhode Island and suffer a work-related injury or an occupational illness, you have a right to workers’ compensation under the Rhode Island system.

 The Rhode Island workers’ compensation program is a “no-fault” insurance program.
 An injured or ill employee eligible for benefits does not have to show that the employer caused or was at fault for the employee’s injury or illness.

-Availability of Workers’ Comp Benefits
+Availability of Workers’ Compensation Benefits

 In Rhode Island, the workers’ compensation program provides money to help injured workers to pay medical and rehabilitation expenses.
 It also can replace lost wages during their recovery.

 The recovering worker has the right to choose his or her own health care, diagnosis and treatment from any qualified health care provider initially.
 The employer may compel the worker to see the employer’s preferred medical providers for subsequent care, but this does not restrict the worker from seeing the doctor, therapists, etc., he prefers on his own.